Bob Dylan's Greatest Hits: Artwork

 The cover photograph used on the cover of Bob Dylan's Greatest Hits was taken by Rowland Scherman at Dylan's November 28, 1965, concert in Washington, D.C.
 Bob Cato was the designer of the album cover, which won the 1967 Grammy award for "Best Album Cover, Photography".
-The original album package also included Milton Glaser's now-familiar "psychedelic" poster depicting Dylan.
+The original album package also included Milton Glaser's iconic "psychedelic" poster depicting Dylan.
 A similar image taken at the Concert for Bangladesh in 1971 was selected for Bob Dylan's Greatest Hits Vol. II, a compilation Dylan had much more control over.
 John Berg, senior art director at Columbia Records, recognized that a backlit image such as Scherman's would work because of Dylan's distinctive profile and hairstyle.
 It was his design, as well as Scherman's photo, that won the Grammy.